playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-2-1e2j/index.md

 Start the application by running the `ng run booking-desktop:serve` command.

 <figure class="kg-card kg-image-card kg-card-hascaption">![](https://images.indepth.dev/images/2020/05/image-12.png)

-<figcaption>The booking desktop application with the NgRx Store DevTools open.</figcaption>
+> The booking desktop application with the NgRx Store DevTools open.

 The previous screenshot shows how the booking desktop application looks with the NgRx Store DevTools open.